Ernestas Šetkus: Cyprus, Bulgaria and Belarus

 In August 2010, Šetkus joined Cyprus side Olympiakos Nicosia.
 He made his debut on 2 October 2010 against Paphos.
 During the 2010–11 season he kept two clean sheets in 18 league games.
 He began the following season as backup to his Latvian rival Andrejs Pavlovs. Šetkus played his first match of the campaign on 21 November 2011, keeping a clean sheet in the 0–0 draw against Aris Limassol.
 Later in the season Šetkus returned to be the senior goalkeeper of the team.
 On 7 January Šetkus got MVP of the Game award in a game against AEK Larnaca which finished 1–1.
 In April 2012 he was linked with Hibernian and Hearts.

 During the summer of 2012, Šetkus signed a contract with newly promoted Parva liga club Botev Plovdiv. Šetkus made his official debut in the 3–0 home win over Slavia Sofia on 11 August 2012.
 On 31 January Šetkus was released from the club by Stanimir Stoilov.
 In March 2013 he was very close to sign a contract with Scottish side Kilmarnock.

 On 28 March he signed short-term contract with Vysheyshaya Liga team Gomel.
 Few days later he got hamstring injury.
 After an injury on 23 June he made his first game in Vysheyshaya Liga in the 1–0 loss to Shakhtyor Soligorsk.
 A week later he helped his team to win 2–0 against Dynamo Brest keeping a clean sheet.

 Greece, Turkey and the Netherlands

 In July 2013, Šetkus came back to Cyprus signing a one-year contract with Nea Salamina.
-After the successful season in Cyprus, in July 2014, Šetkus signed one-year contract with Kerkyra playing in Superleague Greece.
+After the successful season in Cyprus, in July 2014, Šetkus signed one-year contract with Kerkyra playing in Super League Greece.

 On the 2015–16 season Šetkus signed for Sivasspor from the Süper Lig for one year.
 At the end of the season he went down with his team to the TFF First League.

 On the 2016–17 season, Šetkus signed ADO Den Haag from the Eredivisie for one year.
 At the end of the season, he finished with his team in 11th place in the Eredivisie.